ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “Please select one of the following options in relation to NFTs.”

 NFTs remain a relatively niche concept despite the hype of recent years.
-Their widespread coverage and adoption by some brands mean that only 17% are now entirely unfamiliar with them.
-However, still only one in ten (12%) say that they have previously purchased NFTs as of Q2, rising to 23% of under-40s.
+Their widespread coverage and adoption by some brands mean that only 21% are now entirely unfamiliar with them.
+However, still only one in ten (13%) say that they have previously purchased NFTs as of Q4, rising to 18% of Americans and 21% of under-40s.

 As with crypto investment, there has been a clear rise in negative sentiment among non-investors.
-Only 24% of current non-buyers are now interested in buying them, while the share of those who have not purchased NFTs and are not intending to do so is still comfortably higher than in 2022 at 47%.
-The latter figure is flat against the previous quarter and marks a joint high point since we started tracking this question in Q4 2021.
+Only 23% of current non-buyers are now interested in buying them, while the share of those who have not purchased NFTs and are not intending to do so is still high at 44%.
+While some luxury brands continue to launch NFTs, the coverage and value of the industry has dropped notably over the past two years.
+Coupled with the lack of notable change in respondents’ answers to this question, this will be the last quarter in which we monitor this metric in GLAM.

 FOCUS ON TRAVEL